pjakiela/stata/regression-table.md

 do this **before** you run your regressions).
 When variable names appear in otherwise finished tables, readers often have a hard time knowing what the variables are:  names like `b_dist_km` or `txpostxfem` may not be immediately self-eplanatory.
 And they do not look very professional.
-If your variables are labeled, `esttab` will automatically use the labels rather than the variable names when making tables (though you can override this by invoking the `nolabel` option).
+If your variables are labeled, you can invoke `esttab`'s `label` option to use labels rather than variable names in your table.

 Variable labels should be short, so that they do not wrap over multiple lines in your table.
 They should also be self-expanatory.
 You can include additional information in the table notes when necessary.